magyarandras/YoutubeVideoList/README.md

 ###To get videos by username modify the [list/youtube_video.php](list/youtube_video.php):
 ###1.
 Step:
 Get channel for username, this contains ID for the "uploads" playlist.
-The "upload" playlist contains all videos uploaded by user.
+The "uploads" playlist contains all videos uploaded by user.
 Documentation: https://developers.google.com/youtube/v3/docs/channels/list
 ###2.
 Step:
 Create video list from the playlist.